leigh-jewell/cmx-anonymiser/README.md

 |time           | For time                                        |

 You can simply install them with:
-> pip install <module name>
+> pip install *module name*
 ## Installation and setup
 The config.ini file contains all the configurable settings to control how this script will run.
 ### CMX Hostname, username and password
 The very minimum changes you will need to make will be to point the script to your CMX server either by ip address or hostname and add in a username/password to access it.
-You will need create that account on your CMX MSE so the script can connect via the API.
+You will need create an account on your CMX so the script can connect via the API.
 By default the Cisco DevNet sandbox CMX and username/password has been added so you can test it out.
 ### Output Directory
 By default the output will be written to the current working directory output